foerstj/sumcol/CREATURES - GUARDS.md

   - Legionnaire Archer from Crystwind
   - Legionnaire Archer from Fallraen

-Vanilla Non-Standard Creatures: 1
+Vanilla Non-Standard Creatures: 2
-- Humanoids: 1
+- Humanoids: 2
   - Guard Captain of Elddim
+  - Guard Captain of Crystwind